-Over the past fifteen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.
+Over the past seventeen years, Voiceless has been at the forefront of creating a new social justice movement – animal protection.

 There’s still so much more to do, but Voiceless is proud to have succeeded in achieving many of our original aims and objectives:

 - Shining a spotlight on cruel industries;